Sarah Bowland

-“This is How I See It” - Pastor Tamar
+“This Prophet is Not Welcome Here” - Pastor Tamar

 We will now celebrate communion